 Address: Liteiny Avenue, 57 | St Petersburg 191014, Russia | Phone (+7) 800 500-25-09

 This is a family specialist bookstore established in Saint Petersburg in 1926.
 The store known as the Subscription Editions is filled from floor to ceiling with an interesting selection of Russian literature some from lesser-known publishers, as well as rare books.
-They have children’s books, publications on art and design, contemporary non-fiction and classical and modern literature.
+They have children’s books, publications on art and design, contemporary non-fiction and classical, and modern literature.
 They also sell unusual notebooks, souvenirs of their own production, badges, and other novelties.
 A coffee house (Meet Joe) inside the store is where you can leaf through your favorite book while enjoying a refreshment.
-If you have time, give it a try!

 Address: Fontanka River Em., 38 | St Petersburg 191025, Russia | Phone (+7) 812 579-82-84

 Anglia British Bookshop, handily situated in central St Petersburg is the place to go if you can’t face reading Russian playwright Anton Chekov’s plays in Cyrillic.
 Expats and tourists flock to this bookstore each year where they can find a large selection of books, both fiction and non-fiction in English (and a few other foreign languages).
 Children’s books are here too, and whether you’re looking for a reference book, a dictionary, a Russian study guide, or just anything in English then you’re sure to find some reading material here.